stanford-esrg/recommender-system-gps/README.md

 # gps-recsys
 Using a hybrid recommender model to predict IPv4 services across all ports.
-This model performs substantially worse than GPS.
+This model performs substantially worse than GPS (https://github.com/stanford-esrg/gps).